johanhedin/nanoca/doc/smartcard.md

     $ nanoca create

-Initialize the Smartcard
+Initialize the smart card
 ====
-This first step is to initialize the Smartcard and prepare it for key generation and certificate provisioning.
-When it comes to smartcards, it is common to talk about two "roles", "User" and "Security Officer" (or SO for short).
-The User is the one using the Smartcard and the SO is the one verifying parts of the provisioning process.
+The first step is to initialize the smart card and prepare it for key generation and certificate provisioning.
+When it comes to smart cards, it is common to talk about two "roles", "User" and "Security Officer" (or SO for short).
+The User is the one using the smart card and the SO is the one verifying parts of the provisioning process.

-The User and SO has different PIN codes.
+The User and SO has different PIN and PUK codes.

 So, to start with, come up with one User PIN and corresponding unlock code, PUK and one SO PIN and corresponding PUK.
 Write them down somewhere safe or be confident that you remember them.

-If you loose the SO PIN, you will not be able to wipe the card and start over or provision new PINs (basically making a brick out of the card).
+If you loose the SO PIN, you will not be able to wipe the card and start over or provision new PINs (basically bricking the the card).

 Insert the card into the card reader and make sure that only one card is active on your computer.
 Run the following: